ElSicarius/Stolypote/README.md

 git clone https://github.com/ElSicarius/Stolypote
 cd Stolypote

+# create the wordlist and dump directories
+mkdir -p wordlists/dump

 # make sure the wordlists are writable by the honeypot
 sudo chown -R 100:100 wordlists/
 # make sure the dump folder is writable by the honeypot